 A (Very) Brief History of SCADA

 Before we can look at where SCADA is heading, let's have a quick history lesson to better understand how it’s developed over the years.
-That way, we can see how SCADA has been shaped over time into the set of systems we’re familiar with.
+That way, we can see how application of SCADA in industry has been shaped over time into the set of systems we’re familiar with.

 If you’re all about the future, skip ahead to the next section and we’ll meet you down there.

-Before SCADA, there were control panels with lots of buttons, connected to programmable logic controllers (PLCs).
+Before SCADA, there were monitor and control panels with lots of buttons, connected to programmable logic controllers (PLCs).
 Operators controlled processes by pressing physical buttons.

 When Windows came along in the late 80's, a bunch of clever folks created a software program that mimicked those physical interfaces, but on a computer screen.
 This was the first SCADA system.
 As Windows Operating Systems proliferated across business enterprises, so did SCADA.

 SCADA systems could connect to all related systems (PLCs, DCSs and RTUs) and vendors to improve plant procedures.
 The rise of modern IT technology saw the traditional SCADA systems fall out of favour.
 They weren’t integrated with new databases and were seen as outdated as a result.